 Dried fruits aren't just packed with nutrients and vitamins, they are also rich in fibre.
-Learn about the many of health benefits of dried fruits that include dried apricots, figs, tomatoes, wolfberry, and more.
+The Department of Dietetics from Singapore General Hospital (SGH) shares the many health benefits of dried fruits like apricots, figs and wolfberry.

 Dietitians from the

 Department of Dietetics at